xz-keg/long-covid-rate-calculator/README.md

 ``weekly-infection-rate``: The rate of you getting a new infection in any week.
 According to ONS data, this number averaged to be around 3% in UK in 2022.
 Source: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/coronaviruscovid19infectionsurveypilot/2september2022

-``infection-ic-rate``: The UK’s National Institute for Health Care and Excellence (NICE) defines COVID-19 symptom duration with three categories: <4 weeks, 4–12 weeks, and >12 weeks),with the latter two categories both considered ‘long COVID’.
+``infection-lc-chance``: The UK’s National Institute for Health Care and Excellence (NICE) defines COVID-19 symptom duration with three categories: <4 weeks, 4–12 weeks, and >12 weeks),with the latter two categories both considered ‘long COVID’.
 The rate of you getting long covid() after each infection.

 Source: https://www.nature.com/articles/s41467-022-30836-0